h2oai/rsparkling/README.md

 To install any one of the above versions, we recommend using the H2O hosted repository on S3.
 In future versions of **rsparkling**, all Sparkling Water compatible versions of H2O will be available on CRAN and will be able to be easily installed using the [versions](https://CRAN.R-project.org/package=versions) R package using a command such as `versions::install("h2o", "3.8.1.3")`.

 At present, you can install the **h2o** R package using a repository URL comprised of the H2O version name and number.
-Example: `http://h2o-release.s3.amazonaws.com/h2o/rel-turnbull/2/R`
+Example: `http://h2o-release.s3.amazonaws.com/h2o/rel-tverberg/2/R`

-The R code below will install the most recent Spark 2.0 compatible version of H2O, which is "rel-turnbull" v2 (aka H2O 3.10.1.2).
+The R code below will install the most recent Spark 2.0 compatible release of H2O, which is "rel-tverberg" patch 2 (aka H2O version 3.10.3.2).

 ```r
 # The following two commands remove any previously installed H2O packages for R.